Port of Melbourne has ongoing dredging obligations to ensure the safe passage of ships visiting the port.

 Below is information on our most recent dredging programs.

-Dredging works will be carried out at various locations within the port precinct and the South Channel in Port Phillip Bay to remove a build up of sediment and to ensure Port of Melbourne’s berths and channels are maintained for shipping.
+Maintenance dredging was completed in July 2023 across the port precinct and South Channel in Port Phillip Bay.
+These works were carried out to remove a build-up of sediment and to ensure Port of Melbourne’s berths and channels are maintained for shipping.

 The program was completed using the Trailing Suction Hopper Dredger (TSHD) Gateway which has a capacity approximately four times the size of typical dredgers used for maintenance campaigns.
 As a result, the 2023 dredging campaign ran for seven weeks compared to approximately 20 weeks for a typical program of the same scope.

 Sweeping of the Yarra River to ensure safe access for vessels